AnNOtis/generative-design-practice/README.md

 [Generative Design]: http://www.generative-gestaltung.de/

 ## Usage
-It generates homepage with links to particular pages by folders under `/src`.
+It generates a homepage with links to particular pages by folders under `/src`.
 Also, assets including `css`, `sass` and `js(ES6 by babel)` under the folders will automatically inject to the final page.

 ## Command Line